 - Do not promise to keep what they have told you a secret.

 - Inform your Safeguarding Designated Officer as soon as possible.

 - Make a written record of the allegation, disclosure or incident which you must sign, date and record your position using the setting safeguarding record log forms.

-We are aware of the possibility of allegations being made against members of staff or volunteers that are working or may come into contact with children and young people whilst in our setting.
-Allegations will usually be that some kind of abuse has taken place.
+We are aware of the possibility of allegations being made against members of staff or volunteers that are working or may meet children and young people whilst in our setting.
+Allegations will usually be that abuse has taken place.
 This could include inappropriate behaviour displayed by members of staff or other persons working with the children such as inappropriate sexual comments, excessive one to one attention beyond the requirements their role and responsibilities, inappropriate sharing or images.
 They can be made by children and young people or other concerned adults.
 Allegations are made for a variety of reasons:

 - Something has happened to the child that reminds them of a past event – the child is unable to recognize that the situation and people are different; Children can misinterpret your language or your actions.

 - Some children recognise that allegations can be powerful and if they are angry with you about something they can make an allegation as a way of hitting out.